FF-M Isolation

 MPU Region Access Permission

-The following content would mention the memory access permission to represent the corresponded asset classes.
+The following content describes the memory access permission to represent the corresponding asset classes.

 • Privileged Read-Only (RO)